 The Fire Tower Trail climbs along a woods road.
 At junction 52, bear right, following the sign "To Junction Marker 15."
 The trail continues to ascend, passing interesting rock formations and mountain laurel thickets.

 Just beyond, look carefully on the right for junction 16.
 Turn right here and descend on a white-blazed footpath, which goes down steeply over rocks and passes through a tunnel of mountain laurel.
-At the base of the descent, you'll cross a stream on rocks and climb slightly to reach junction 49.
+At the base of the descent, you'll cross a stream on a wooden footbridge and climb slightly to reach junction 49.

-Turn right at the junction and head west and then north.
-At junction 18, continue ahead, and you'll pass, to the right, a natural rock shelter, used by Native Americans.
-After crossing two footbridges and passing cliffs to the left, you'll reach junction 19.
-Here, the white-blazed trail ends, and you turn left onto the Yellow/Red Trail which is a wide woods road.
+Turn right at the junction onto the Rocks Trail (marked with "RT" blazes) and head west and then north.
+At junction 18, continue ahead, and you'll pass, on the right, a natural rock shelter, used by Native Americans.
+After crossing two footbridges and passing impressive cliffs on the left, you'll climb to junction 19.
+Here, you should turn left onto a wide woods road, now following the Yellow and Red Trails (in addition to the Rocks Trail).

 After passing junction 20 and Shelter 6 on the right, you'll reach junction 33, where the Red Trail turns left.
-Continue ahead, now following only yellow blazes.
-When you reach junction 24 in about a mile, continue straight ahead, then bear right at junction 70 to reach the parking area where the hike began.Publication: Submitted by Daniel Chazin on 02/25/2010
+Continue ahead, now following the Rocks Trail and the Yellow Trail.
+When you reach junction 22, the Rocks Trail leaves to the left, and you should turn right to continue on the Yellow Trail.
+In 0.6 mile, you'll pass junction 23, marked on the right by a kiosk which tells the story of the CCC camp that was located near here.
+Continue straight ahead to junction 24, where you bear left, then bear right at junction 70 to reach the parking area where the hike began.Publication: Submitted by Daniel Chazin on 02/25/2010 updated/verified on 11/22/2020

 This loop hike climbs to the highest point of this Westchester County park and passes an interesting rock shelter.